-'Horrible' return to Nigeria for U20 Women's side
+'Horrible' return to Nigeria for U20 women's side

 "We want to assure you that the same time the Super Falcons are going to be paid, you are also going to be paid your [qualification] bonuses."

-Despite receiving a cash gift from the Ministry, another U20 player said the squad are unhappy about how they have been treated and are sceptical whether they will be paid in full.
+Despite receiving a cash gift from the ministry, another U20 player said the squad are unhappy about how they have been treated and are sceptical about whether they will be paid in full.

 "After the horrible travelling experience, some of the players complained of body pains on the flight from Istanbul," she added.